-Now you need to make sure it is a true short-term listing.
+Now you need to make sure what you found is a true short-term listing.
 Some listings will have a minimum rental period of 30 days or more.
 These are not short-term rentals covered under the law, and are mostly useless to you in this effort.